The Formation of the Udalls Cove Preservation Committee

 Until the 1960s, this was the mission of the conservation movement: to preserve large tracts of open land and grand vistas.
 But the mission rapidly evolved after 1962, when Rachel Carson wrote Silent Spring.
 Carson warned that the vast number of new chemicals created as part of the industrial era, particularly during and after World War II, posed a profound threat to all of creation, including human beings.
 Her warning resonated with city dwellers breathing heavily polluted air and surrounded by waters so contaminated they were virtually devoid of life. and sometimes even caught on fire.

 Scientists pursuing the relatively new discipline called ecology investigated how the many different elements of a natural system work together and depend on one another, so that eliminating one element – a species, or a habitat area – can cause the rest to suffer or collapse.
 Certain types of habitat areas were recognized as being of exceptional importance.
-Front and center among these were coral reefs, tropical rainforests, and wetlands.
-While coral reefs and tropical rainforests are not found extensively in the U.S., wetlands are found throughout the length and breadth of the nation.
+Front and center among these were coral reefs, tropical rainforests, and estuaries and wetlands.
+While coral reefs and tropical rainforests are not found extensively in the U.S., there are many estuaries, and wetlands are found throughout the length and breadth of the nation.
 Indeed, some were even left in urban areas like New York City; and it was one small patch of these that Aurora Gareiss set out to save.

 In 1969 when Aurora embarked on the mission to save Udalls Cove, she was riding a wave of public sentiment and scientific understanding that provided an especially favorable context and impetus to her efforts.
 In that year Congress passed the National Environmental Policy Act, which required for the first time in history that government decision-makers consider the environmental impacts of major projects before undertaking them.
 (Known as NEPA, this law is the source of the now ubiquitous Environmental Impact Statement or EIS.)
 The federal law was soon copied by many states, including New York, and even by some municipalities, including New York City.